 Once again we realize that the muscles of the thorax and scapula have far greater roles than what most anatomy textbooks give them.
 Most people know the low traps depress and upwardly rotate the scapula, but few know about their other roles.
 I don’t want to get too far into the thorax and spinal rotation components just yet (that will be another article!), but I did want to list many of the functions to highlight how important the low traps are in thorax position and function, not just scapular movement.
 This is not to discount the importance of scapular movement and control, but to highlight the importance of the thorax position on everything else.
 When the low traps contract unilaterally in a T on S fashion (moving the thorax on a stable scapula), they cause contralateral spinal rotation by pulling the spinous processes closer to the spine of the scapula on that side.
 As a result of the low traps attachments on the spinous process of the lower thoracic spine, they actually pull the spinous processes up*towards the spine of the scapula when the low traps contract bilaterally.
 This is thoracic spinal flexion, which we have already highlighted the importance of.
 In many ways, the low traps function together with the serratus anterior to control S on T and T on S movement.

 Resets Now that we’ve got the functional anatomy out of the way, its time to go to work.
-The first step in the process is getting into position to move from.
+The first step in the process is getting into a position to move from.
 This can be accomplished with breathing drills from the Postural Restoration Institute.
-Here are some good options for improving position of the pelvis and thorax while reducing tone in the lats.
+Here are some good options for improving the position of the pelvis and thorax while reducing tone in the lats.
 Note: This is not an exhaustive list of options.
 Any breathing drill that has previously been on Darkside will work.
 I just wanted to show some new possibilities.

 - Lat Hang Breathing